Lae-Alfheim/open.sh/README.md

     * Option to turn off new window
     * Option to change default media viewer
 - Detect if missing any required or wanted packages
+    - Warn user
+    - Try not to use the one not installed
 - add support for other browser like firefox, librewolf, brave, lynx, links, etc...
 Including detecting witch is installed
 - add support for other media viewer vlc, (idk), etc...